-In this article, I’ll debunk the most common SEO myths circulating in the industry for years.
+In this article, I’ll debunk the most common SEO myths that have been circulating for years.

-Search engine algorithms constantly change, and relying on misconceptions about SEO may waste a lot of time and resources.
+Search algorithms and digital marketing in general are constantly changing.
+Relying on misconceptions about search engine optimization may waste a lot of time and resources.

-Let’s debunk the most common SEO myths so you can implement effective strategies to improve your website’s search visibility.
+Let’s clear up the most common SEO myths so you can use effective strategies to boost your website’s search visibility.

 Site Speed (Core Web Vitals) is a Major Ranking Factor

 This is probably the most common SEO myth I encountered in my practice.
-Poor website speed is often cited as the number one problem that needs to be addressed to improve SEO.
+Many SEOs often cite poor website speed as the number one problem that needs addressing to improve SEO.

 This myth has its roots in the blog posts where Google confirmed that it uses site speed in web and mobile search ranking.